thefriedbee/EC2_setup_for_py_dev/README.md

 ![alt text](imgs/aws1_tut_markdown.036.jpeg)

-Run the command "python3 -m venv venv" to run the "venv" module to create a new environment called "venv" in a new folder called "venv".
+Run the command `python3 -m venv venv` to run the "venv" module to create a new environment called "venv" in a new folder called "venv".
 The environment is "virtual", meaning that we can activate it or deactivate it, and all the code in within the "venv" folder.

 ![alt text](imgs/aws1_tut_markdown.037.jpeg)

+## 4. Set up Jupyter-lab server for remote access

 We can use `source venv/bin/activate` to activate the virtual Python environment we just created.
 After that, we want to install jupyter-lab within the environment using `pip install jupyterlab`.
 We try to establish a Jupyter-lab server for our development.